Discover Career Opportunities

 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

-If you are wondering about how to dress for work, here are a few things to consider when it comes to choosing your wardrobe
+If you are wondering how to dress for work, here are a few things to consider when choosing your wardrobe

 Company Policy

 The main direction should come from your company’s dress code.
-Some professions require you to wear a uniform, so you then don’t have to put much thought into how you are going to dress.
+Some professions require you to wear a uniform, so you don’t have to put much thought into how you will dress.
 Click here to see a range of workwear options.
-Some sectors still require you to wear formal office wear such as suits and dress shoes.
+Some sectors still require formal office wear such as suits and dress shoes.
 This is becoming far less common now but is still found in professional services companies in particular.

 What is considered acceptable workwear is a hotly contested topic.
 Some sectors still prefer formal business wear (think power suits) while newer, start-up businesses have an anything-goes ethos.
 Click To Tweet

-If you are starting at a new company and the dress code seems open to interpretation, err on the side of caution and dress smart.
+If you are starting at a new company and the dress code seems open to interpretation, err on caution and dress smart.
 You can always move to a more casual look later.
 It’s better to be overdressed than underdressed.

 Consider Your Customers

-If you work in a job that requires you to go out and visit customers and prospects, consider what they might think of your clothes.
-You may work for a company with a very relaxed dress code, but it may put off your more conservative clients if you stroll into a business meeting in flip flops and jeans.
-It’s not a very enlightened attitude but it is still prevalent in some businesses.
-Don’t completely change your style, just go for something that is smart.
+If you work in a job requiring you to visit customers and prospects, consider what they might think of your clothes.
+You may work for a company with a very relaxed dress code, but it may put off your more conservative clients if you stroll into a business meeting in flip-flops and jeans.
+It’s not a very enlightened attitude, but it is still prevalent in some businesses.
+Don’t completely change your style; go for something brilliant.
 Business casual is your savior in these situations.

 Be Practical